 It is only by taking a full case history of the patient, including lifestyle, diet, environmental exposures, family history etc. that potential triggers of inflammation and immune irritants can be identified.
 Tania’s lab tests identified much for us to address.
 She had elevated levels of antibodies to several foods, gut flora imbalances and high levels of toxicity.
-Her treatment was with natural medicine to support her liver and adrenal function; and natural health supplements.
+Her treatment was with non pharmaceutical medicine to support her liver and adrenal function; and health supplements.
 Over time her inflammatory markers decreased and she had a sense of recovery.

 I have found that this approach works well for many autoimmune diseases by diagnosing and addressing the underlying problems rather than merely suppressing the symptoms.